Affiliate Disclosure: This page contains affiliate links from Bluehost and Amazon. Click here to know more.

-To understand the stock market or share market, first we need to know what are shares.
+To understand what is stock market or share market, first we need to know what are shares.

 1. What are shares?